 Your objectives may also influence the approach you should take.
 For instance, SPIFs are concerned primarily with short-term profits, as was already established.
 So, if you have short-term objectives that you want to accomplish, SPIFs will be the best strategy.

 Likewise, sales commission is the best tool if your goal is long-term, sustainable growth.
-However, keep in mind that you may combine the two to produce a powerful sales plan.
+However, keep in mind that you may combine the two to produce a powerful sales plan, incorporating tools like a sales battlecard template.

 The second factor to take into account is whether you have the financial resources to put one of these ideas into action.
 This is simply due to the fact that putting these techniques into place may be expensive, and bad budget planning may prevent your reps from receiving the incentives they are due, which will make them unhappy, lower their morale, and perform poorly.